-Course Outline for Career Explorations in Trades and Technology for Students of EAL COMM0003 Weeks (cont'd.)
-Course Learning Outcomes/Competencies: When you have successfully conshould be able to 1. work effectively in a team environment 2. write a simple paragraph or letter, using clear, accurate English 3. summarize a technical article 4. give a short oral presentation on a technical subject 5. describe a mechanism, using appropriate adjectives, adverbs, and presentation of the describe a process using passive voice 7. give formal definitions, using adjective clauses 8. prepare an effective resume in 9.
-English, and describe, both orally and in writing, the skills you have accompanies. positions Course Content Verification I verify that the content of this course outline is current, accurate, and complies with BCIT Policy.
-Program Head/Chief Instructor Date
+Course Learning Outcomes/Competencies: When you have successfully completed this course, you should be able to

+- 1. work effectively in a team environment - 2. write a simple paragraph or letter, using clear, accurate English - 3. summarize a technical article - 4. give a short oral presentation on a technical subject - 5. describe a mechanism, using appropriate adjectives, adverbs, and prepositions - 6. describe a process using passive voice - 7. give formal definitions, using adjective clauses - 8. prepare an effective resume in $\frac{1}{2}$ $\frac{1}{3}$ - 9.
+English, and describe, both orally and in writing, the skills you have acquired.

+Course Content Verification

+I verify that the content of this course outline is current, accurate, and complies with BCIT Policy.